By Kai Chan for CHANS Lab Views

 I was going up for promotion—a crucial moment in an academic’s career.
 My director, who had to write the crucial departmental letter that would accompany my file to the higher levels at the university, was also a coauthor on one of the articles I submitted.
 I was directed to write a statement clarifying my contributions to the papers.
 I interpreted it as “Show that this was mostly your work—that you brought the key ingredients, not your coauthors”.
 Error #1.

 My director/coauthor flagged a concern.
 Ouch.
 I reread the statement to understand.
 It started with my contributions, and followed with my coauthor’s, almost as if these were an afterthought barely worth mentioning.
 I also averaged-up—that is, if I felt I did most of a task (e.g., designing the analysis), I assigned it to myself.
 E.g., “I designed and executed the analysis, I wrote the paper.
 My coauthor edited.”
 Now imagining my coauthor’s perspective, my heart surged, my face flushed, and shame and disgust washed over me.
 What I wrote wasn't false, but it was certainly not an equal representation of both sets of contributions.
-It oriented around mine.
+It oriented around mine, because that's how I understood the task (wrongly).

 The irony was palpable.
 I had already become excited about relational values (preferences, principles and virtues associated with human relationships involving nature; see also here), and I had been consciously thinking relationally in general.
 That is, I had been thinking first about how actions reflected and built appropriate relationships, and only second how they yielded positive or negative consequences.
 Here, I clearly failed: I had unconsciously treated the authorship statement as a means to the end of impressing reviewers, entirely missing their crucial contributions to building or eroding the relationships I sought with cherished colleagues.